avisdeng/RenalRoute/README.md

 # RenalRoute
-RenalRoute is a project that aims to make travel possible for dialysis patients—safe, simple, and stress-free!
+RenalRoute is a MOCK project that aims to make travel possible for dialysis patients—safe, simple, and stress-free!
 We created this project for the EmpHack event.

 ## :ledger: Index